misurida/eg-elements/doc/Button.md

 ### Styles

-For more informations about the color, you can lok at the CSS variables list.
+For more information about the colors, you can look at the theme's CSS variables list.

 - **primary**: {type: Boolean, default: false}: The button will be of the primary color.
 - **secondary**: {type: Boolean, default: false}: The button will be of the secondary color.